Ignacio Calle

-Ignacio Calle Tobón (21 August 1931 – 24 February 1982) was a Colombian footballer.
-He was part of the squad for the Colombia national football team at the 1962 FIFA World Cup which was held in Chile after playing in qualification games for the 1958 and 1962 tournament.
+Ignacio Calle Tobón (21 August 1931 – 24 February 1982) was a Colombian footballer who played as a right-back.
+He was part of the squad for the Colombia national team at the 1962 FIFA World Cup which was held in Chile after playing in qualification games for the 1958 and 1962 tournament.

 Career

-Born in Cali, Calle played all his career for Atlético Nacional.
+Calle played all his career for Atlético Nacional.
 He was also a successful manager for Santa Fe and América de Cali.